University of Texas Medical Branch: History

 The Galveston National Laboratory at UTMB is the first full-size BSL-4 lab located on a university campus in the United States.

 The location of the Medical Department of the University of Texas was decided between Galveston and Houston in a popular vote in 1881, but its opening was delayed due to the construction of the main university campus in Austin, Texas.
 The need for medical training in Texas was great: in 1891, 80 percent of doctors in the state had under a year of formal training in medicine, and so the "Texas Medical College" was formed in Galveston with the idea that it would become the medical department once state funding began.

 The original building, the Ashbel Smith Building also called Old Red, was begun in 1890 under the supervision of the Galveston architect Nicholas J. Clayton.
 Clayton toured several medical colleges in the North and East before drawing up his plans for the building.
 The medical school campus also included the John Sealy Hospital, which provided charity care for any who claimed Galveston residence.

-Upon opening, the Red Building had been starkly underfurnished, a problem which was not fully remedied until after the Hurricane of 1900, when the state rallied around the ravaged city.
+Upon opening, the Ashbel Smith Building had been starkly underfurnished, a problem which was not fully remedied until after the Hurricane of 1900, when the state rallied around the ravaged city.
 Dr. Thompson, professor of surgery, said that "The regents were so generous in repairing the damage to the building and restoring the equipment, that we were actually in better shape at the end of the year 1901 than we had been before."
 In addition, the damage to the roof of Old Red allowed for the addition of skylights, which had always been wanted for the dissection room.
 Also in 1901, the school admitted their first woman faculty member, Marie Charlotte Schaefer.

 In 1915, the medical branch built the first hospital dedicated to children in Texas.
 By 1924, UTMB had established the first department of pediatrics in the state of Texas – which was also one of the first departments of pediatrics in the United States.

 UTMB's annual budget of approximately $1.4 billion includes grants, awards, and contracts from federal and private sources totaling more than $150 million, in addition to institutional allocations for research.

 Construction on an emergency department began in 1989, and the Sealy & Smith Foundation spent $28 million to have it built.

 In 1996, UTMB purchased the adjacent 128-year-old St. Mary's Hospital, the first catholic hospital in Texas.
 The building was converted into the Rebecca Sealy Psychiatric Hospital.